LukeMurphey/splunk-website-monitoring/src/README.txt

 Overview
 ================================================

-This app provides a mechanism for detecting when web applications are no longer response or perform slowly.
+This app provides a mechanism for detecting when web applications are no longer responsive or are performing slowly.